Ed-Venture/Ed-Venture-UI/README.md

 ## Problem Statement

 -   The current education system requires a more efficient and effective way of conducting classes and assessments.
-With the increasing demand for online learning due to the pandemic, there is a need for an ed tech web app that allows users to create classes, generate quizzes, and view their rankings in real-time.
+With the increasing demand for online learning due to the pandemic, there is a need for an ed tech web app that allows users to create classes, generate quizzes, and view their rankings in real time.
 The app should be built using React to provide a seamless and user-friendly experience.

 -   The problem is that existing platforms often lack the necessary features or have a steep learning curve, which makes it difficult for teachers and students to adapt quickly.
-Furthermore, the lack of real-time feedback and personalized ranking systems often hinder the progress of students.
+Furthermore, the lack of real-time feedback and personalized ranking systems often hinders the progress of students.

 ![line]